100 speeches in 100 days of war: Zelenskyy rallies Ukraine | Times Leader

 Click here to subscribe today or Login.

-As Ukrainian President Volodymyr Zelenskyy tells it, when , no one expected .
+As Ukrainian President Volodymyr Zelenskyy tells it, when Russia invaded 100 days ago, no one expected his country to survive.
 World leaders advised him to flee.

 “But they didn’t know us,” he said in a late-night video address in April when the war hit its 50th day.
 “And they didn’t know how brave Ukrainians are, how much we value freedom.”